 Social Media Presence

-Twitter: They have around 6000 followers they aren’t tweeting on a regular basis and they use the same content in all the social media platforms.
+Twitter: They have around 6000 followers.
+They aren’t tweeting on a regular basis and they use the same content across social media platforms.

-LinkedIn: They have only 110+ followers, and the page has no posts till now.
+LinkedIn: They have only 110+ followers, and the page has no posts till date.

-Youtube: They are not active recently.
-Their last uploaded video was 4 months back.
+Youtube: They are current not active.
+Their last uploaded video was 4 months ago.

 Google+:They have an active Google+ account with 85 followers.